China state paper urges calm after blockchain stocks, bitcoin soar

 "The rise of blockchain technology was accompanied by that of cryptocurrencies, but innovation in blockchain technology does not mean we should speculate in virtual currencies," it said.

-Chinese officials, however, said at the time that research into blockchain technology was still encouraged although Xi's comments were the first time Beijing had publicly thrown such support behind the sector.
+Chinese officials, however, said at the time that the research into blockchain technology was still encouraged although Xi's comments were the first time Beijing had publicly thrown such vocal support behind the sector.

 ((brenda.goh@thomsonreuters.com; +86 (0) 21 6104 1763; Reuters Messaging: brenda.goh.thomsonreuters.com@reuters.net))